Treatment for , ovarian and primary peritoneal cancer

 - Intraperitoneal (IP) chemotherapy is injected through a tube into the abdomen.
 Intraperitoneal therapy comes with additional side effects, and requires additional surgery to remove the port when chemotherapy is completed.

-- chemotherapy is given before surgery to some women with advanced cancer.
+- chemotherapy is given before surgery to treat some advanced cancers.
 The goal is to shrink the tumors to help the surgeon remove as much of the cancer as possible.

-- is given to some women after they complete chemotherapy treatment to keep the cancer from coming back or growing.
+- may be given to some people after they complete chemotherapy treatment to keep the cancer from coming back or growing.
 You can read more on .

 - FORCE peer support